AYupko/weather-app/README.md

-# 🌤️ Weather Subscription API
+# 🌤️ Weather Subscription app

 A full-stack service for managing email subscriptions to weather updates.
 Built with Fastify, Prisma, PostgreSQL, and a lightweight HTML/CSS/JS frontend.